 Currently, a wide variety of climate monitoring products are produced around the world and there are many inconsistencies between the methods used by different countries.
 The inconsistencies make comparisons difficult, or impossible.

 The main aim of the task team is to generate a short list of standard national climate monitoring products that can be produced consistently by most countries.
-The requirement to be inclusive, to allow more countries to participate, places certain practical constraints on what can be demanded.
+The requirement to be inclusive, to allow more countries to participate, places certain practical constraints on what can be recommended.

 The list would allow countries with few resources to focus their efforts on those products which would be widely used and enable them to participate in global monitoring activities such as the Bulletin of the American Meteorological Society's State of the Climate reports.
-The task team was convened by the WMO Commission for Climatology (CCl) in June 2010 and draws on the experience of climate monitoring experts from most of the WMO regions.

 What is a national climate monitoring product?